 Even though doctors, therapists, and other health professionals recognize that mental health and addictions are linked in a variety of ways, many times they do not treat both at the same time.
 Despite the obvious connection, people are still being treated for only half the problem.
 This makes completely recovering all but impossible.
 In cases where the mental health problem is treated, the addiction eventually causes a recurrence.
 In the cases where the addiction is treated, the mental illness causes the addiction to reoccur, usually as a form of self-medication.
 It is only when both are treated that there is the possibility of recovery.

-This treatment gap exists due to lack of proper screening techniques, lack of dual diagnosis or co-occurring disorder training on the part of professionals, mental illness is very easy to hide or mask, and complete treatment is often cost prohibitive.
+This treatment gap exists due to a lack of proper screening techniques, lack of dual diagnosis or co-occurring disorder training on the part of professionals, mental illness is very easy to hide or mask, and complete treatment is often cost-prohibitive.
 Some centers are seeking to close this treatment gap by offering comprehensive, dual diagnosis treatment programs to help their patients make a complete recovery.
+You can also take help from https://24meds.biz/ to learn about the ways of kicking your drug habit.

 This is why integrated treatment programs, like the ones found at Detox.com are so important.
 They allow individuals to improve their total health thereby reducing the possibility of relapse into either condition.
 Integrated treatment programs offer improved screenings for both conditions and targeted treatment to those most vulnerable to either or both disorders.
 This includes treatment for those that who are self-medicating, suffer from the stigmas associated with the disorders, and through additional funding for dual diagnosis or co-occurring targeted disorders.